Lokaltog/baba-core/README.rst

        [noun] are [verb-ed] to a [adjective] [noun].

-   You should replace as many words as possible with synonyms, this will make the resulting garbage text less repetitive and more believable.
+   You should replace as many words as possible with synonyms, this will make the resulting text less repetitive and more believable.

 #.
 Collect synonyms and jargon, for this generator you can list all the git
    executables and collect the verbs from them (add, annotate, apply) to get some